-A car accident can leave you with many different emotions — you might feel shocked, angry, or stressed about the future.
-But many accident victims also have PTSD.
+A car accident can leave you with many different emotions.
+You might feel shocked, angry, or stressed about the future.
+But many accident victims also suffer from PTSD.
+Unfortunately, many insurance companies like to downplay mental anguish such as PTSD to avoid paying the maximum amount of compensation car accident victims deserve.

 PTSD stands for post-traumatic stress disorder.
 According to the National Institute of Mental Health (NIMH), PTSD is a mental disorder.
 People can develop PTSD after a scary, dangerous, or shocking life event.